humanumbrella/bitcoin-chksm/README.md

 [vanity]: img/vanityaddress.png "Bitcoin wallet"

+4. This wallet needs a UTXO with at least 1324 Satoshis (0.00001324 BTC).
+From this amount, 550 Sat will go to the chksm address and 774 will be for the network fee (3sat/byte).
+Currently this will work but it will take a while.
+Depending on the congestion on the network and your requirements for speed, you may need to increase the fee.
+In electrum you can turn on custom fee pricing and specify whatever you like.

-4. Developer now runs through process of sending a small transaction from vanity address to this resultant checksum address.
+5. Developer should now run through the process of sending a small transaction from vanity address to this resultant checksum address.
 Here we will use the Electrum wallet.
 ![alt text][tx]

 [tx]: img/transaction.png "Bitcoin transaction (vanity > shasum)"

-4. Developer uploads the file and links to the bitcoin transaction proving transaction went from vanity address to shasum address.
+6. Developer uploads the file and links to the bitcoin transaction proving transaction went from vanity address to shasum address.

 # End User Usage
 1. Download application and compute checksum